 Wedding season is spicing up.
 If you have just received a wedding invite, you probably saw a specific dress code, but it’s becoming more common for weddings to be “semi-formal” or “casual”.
 Should you wear a formal gown to these weddings?
 That depends on the setting!

-In this guide, we talk about what it’s like to dress for weddings as a guest, and what you should wear even if no dress code is specified on the invitation.
+In this guide, we talk about what to wear to a wedding as a guest, and what you should wear even if no dress code is specified on the invitation.

 So maybe you got invited to a beach wedding soirée with a tropical theme, or perhaps you got invited as a plus one to a black-tie nuptial ceremony.
 If you’re not sure what to wear, this guide covers every single dress code and then we’ll provide some piece of advice.